marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/text2.png
     	:width: 49%

-Text input fields allow participants to enter a text.
+Text input fields allow participants to enter text.
 If a maximum is specified, it shows the number of remaining characters.

 minimum and maximum number of characters
-	This limits the amount of characters which can be written by participants.
+	This limits the number of characters which can be written by participants.

 default
 	The default value is written in the text input field.